Vipul468/AWS-S3-Amplify/README.md

 }
 ```

-> **Note:** AWS Amplify automatically generates and manages this bucket policy.
-The exact policy differs for each AWS account, application, and branch.
+> **Note:** This policy is automatically created and managed by AWS Amplify.
+The policy varies depending on your AWS account, application, and deployment branch.

 ---